atomscale-ai/sdk/docs/guides/inspect-results.rst

    analysed = client.get(search_results["Data ID"].to_list())

-Each item in ``analysed`` is a subclass of :class:`atomicds.results.RHEEDVideoResult` or :class:`atomicds.results.RHEEDImageResult`, depending on the source data.
+Each item in ``analysed`` is a subclass of :class:`atomscale.results.RHEEDVideoResult` or :class:`atomscale.results.RHEEDImageResult`, depending on the source data.

 Inspect time series data
 ------------------------